HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 ## Certificate Authorities

 Next we will look at the Certificate Authorities (CAs) issuing the TLS certificates used by the sites we have crawled.
+[Last year's chapter](../2019/security#certificate-authorities), looked at the requests, but that will be dominated by popullar [third-parties](./third-parties) like Google (who also dominate again this year from that metric), so this year we are going to look at the websites themselves.

 <figure>
   <table>